 #1 Combine Content, Context and Calls to Action

 If the recipient is going to invest their time and effort in reading your email, it has to be relevant.
 Think about your content backwards.
-Use an inverted pyramid model to hone and distil your key message and then cascade the relevant support information in next order of importance.
+Use an inverted pyramid model to hone and distil your key message and then cascade the relevant support information in the next order of importance.
 Decide what you want them to do as a result of your email and present them with a single call to action (CTA) that creates a sense of urgency - usually via a click through button.
 It should also provide certainty in the recipient’s mind about what their next course of action will be.

 #2 Send the Right Message